lowrollr/paperboy/README.md

 ![paperboy_logo](https://raw.githubusercontent.com/marshingjay/paperboy/master/paperboy.PNG)
 Paperboy is a discord bot that manages a shared paper-trading portfolio for each discord server it's added to, allowing for 24/7 simulated trading with no real-life stakes.
-Paperboy is built with Python, the Python Discord API, and MongoDB.
+Paperboy is built with Python, the Python Discord API, the Alpaca Trading API, and MongoDB.
 Paperboy is currently in development but will soon be publicly available for free.

 ### Use the following chat commands to interface with the bot: